- Lena R. Liberman

 - It’s misleading and it’s not in the spirit of fair play.
-Consider a shopper who is legitimately browsing for two-way radio headsets and microphones.
-His or her shopping experience becomes frustrating when he or she encounters top-level products that simply are not relevant.
+Consider a shopper who is legitimately browsing for a heavy-duty table saw and gets a first result for a face mask.
+The shopping experience becomes frustrating when the customer encounters top-level products that simply are not relevant.
 Don’t be that seller.

 - A frustrated shopper leaving a product detail page after not buying can actually be a strike against a product in the big-picture ranking algorithm.
-If users leave Amazon (without making a purchase) at a high rate after being on your page, Amazon notices that and considers it a high exit rate, a negative.
-Amazon also measures time on the page and picks up on incredibly short durations such as what might occur if a user is steered to a detail page that is not at all what he or she sought.
+If users frequently leave your Amazon detail page without making a purchase, Amazon notices that and considers it a high exit rate, a negative when it comes to ranking.
+Amazon also measures time on the page and picks up on incredibly short durations such as what might occur if a user is steered to a detail page that is not at all what was sought.
 So those are red flags to Amazon.
 No conversion for you, no conversion for Amazon, Amazon counts that against your product.

 - Trying to game the Amazon system eventually catches up with sellers.
 If you are consistently taking liberties in order to stuff your products into lower-competition categories, Amazon will eventually find out.
-Getting best-seller status or even the #1 Best Seller Badge is not worth risking your ranking or selling privileges.
-If you find yourself tempted to manipulate the categories, ask yourself “Is being a best seller or having the badge for an hour (maybe longer) worth the risk?”
+Getting best-seller status or even the Amazon Best Seller badge is not worth risking your ranking or selling privileges.
+If you find yourself tempted to manipulate the categories, ask yourself “Is being a best seller or having the badge for an hour worth the risk?”

-Focus on keywords and listing optimization and ranking in search results, focus on advertising and conversion, focus on shoppers who know what they are looking for and who choose your product because it best meets their needs and wants, and focus on customer service all the way through the sale and in the follow-up communications.
-Keep your eyes on the real prizes: sales, brand recognition, and customer satisfaction and loyalty.
+Focus on keywords and listing optimization and ranking in search results, focus on advertising and conversion, focus on shoppers who know what they are looking for and who choose your product because it best meets their needs and wants, and focus on customer service and communication.
+Keep your eyes on the real prizes: sales, ranking, rating, brand recognition, and customer satisfaction and loyalty.
 If the badge follows, all the better, but it’s not what really matters.